robdyke/dotfiles/README.md

   animations and "smooth" scrolling.
 * Profile  and optimise application startup time
 * Use a SSD (preferably NVMe m.2 PCI-E based)
-* Use a tiling window manager (no 3D nonsense or time spent adjusting windows)
+* Use a tiling window manager (no 3D nonsense, animations or time spent adjusting windows)
 * Adjust keyboard repeat rate to the lowest setting
 * Mitigate [Bufferbloat][17]